GeorgieIsYourHomie/random-dog-and-duck/README.md

-# random-dog-and-duck
+# random-fox-and-dog
-An app that uses API's to give you random images of dogs and ducks.
+An app that uses API's to give you random images of foxes and dogs.